 Next up we walked to the Domain, a large public green space that houses the Winter Gardens (in greenhouses), ponds, rugby pitches, and the Auckland Museum.
 We walked through the lawns and into the Winter Gardens to admire the collection of flowers.

 Friday ended up being a bit rainy in the morning, so we waited for the sky to clear in the afternoon before heading out again.
 Thankfully we get so much daylight here in the summer!
 We were able to get to the Auckland Museum by 3 pm to enjoy 2 hours of time there.
 There were at least a thousand various artifacts from all over the South Pacific, providing small insights into the cultures and differences between the islands.

-We almost missed this – an ice ax used by Edmund Hilalary to summit Everest in 1953.
+We almost missed this – an ice ax used by Edmund Hillary to summit Everest in 1953.

 They also took us on a drive out west.
 The weather didn’t cooperate for a hike or beach visit, but the drive was scenic and we got to see our first sheep, as well as pigs and turkeys!

 That night we did our big date night at the Orbit Restaurant in the Sky Tower.
 We had actually extended our Auckland stay one day so that we could get a reservation in.
 A ticket to go to the observation deck is $30 per person, or there is a $40 minimum for dinner.
-For the budget-minded, it’s a no brainer to dine up top, although our bill was not $80!
-The food was pretty good – we shared a super tasty gnocchi, David had salmon, I had duck, and we shared a chocolate dessert.
-The service was sub-par for the level of food, but it is a tourist venue, so unfortunately that’s to be expected.
+For the budget-minded, it’s a no-brainer to dine up top, although our bill was not $80!
+The food was pretty good – we shared a super tasty gnocchi dish, David had salmon, I had duck, and we shared a chocolate dessert.
+The service was sub-par for the level of food, but it is a tourist venue, so, unfortunately, that’s to be expected.